ahdinosaur/bitcoin101/src/slides/money/solution-3.md

 Trust math, not 3rd parties.

-- two people can do business without trusting each other
+- Two people can do business without trusting each other
-  - transactions are non-reversible
+  - Transactions are non-reversible
   - 3rd parties can be used as escrow
-- everyone is their own bank
+- Everyone is their own bank